Nukesor/sticker-finder/README.md

     skip - Skip the current sticker
     language - Set your language.
-    new_language - Propose a new language (In case I missed something). vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    new_language - Propose a new language (In case I missed something). set_lang - Set the language of a whole set vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.